nhcooper123/pinniped-macro/README.md

 This repository contains all the code and some data used in the [paper](XXX).

 To cite the paper:
->  Park T, Burin G, Lazo-Cancino D, Rees J.P.G., Rule J.P, Slater G.J, Cooper N. Fossils improve our understanding of evolutionary patterns in pinnipeds. in review.
+>  Park T, Burin G, Lazo-Cancino D, Rees J.P.G., Rule J.P, Slater G.J, Cooper N. Charting the Course of Pinniped Evolution: insights from molecular phylogeny and fossil record integration.
+Evolution.

 To cite this repo:
 >  Gustavo Burin, Travis Park, Graham Slater, Natalie Cooper.
 Code for the paper v1.